 Perhaps guilt, or a sense of honor, will motivate the charitable donations of C1-C4.
 But this unreliable strategy is spoiled by numerous perverse incentives: it rewards the most shameless, or silver-tongued landowners; or the most illiquid or truly impoverished landowners (who are therefore truly unable to pay – shielding their honor from measurement).

 So ultimately we can expect rational landowners to decline to pay for the wall, regardless of how much they truly desire it.
 Normally in economics, a decline-to-pay means that the good is unwanted.
 But here that is not so – C1-C4 might very clearly want to pay for something, but lie about this in the hopes of getting an even better deal.
-They are fishing for unearned sympathy, with fake complaints.

 In RightBerg, the King could weigh C1-C4’s protests (about being “forced” to pay for the wall), against their suspiciously coincidental interest in free-riding.
 But in LeftBerg, nothing is working to improve the biased measurement.